huggingface/blog/leaderboard-3c3h-aragen.md

 The AraGen leaderboard makes three key contributions:
 - **3C3H Measure**: The 3C3H measure scores a model's response and is central to this framework.
 It is a holistic approach assessing model responses across multiple dimensions -**C**orrectness, **C**ompleteness, **C**onciseness, **H**elpfulness, **H**onesty, and **H**armlessness- based on LLM-as-judge.

-- **Dynamic Evaluations**: AraGen implements a dynamic evaluation strategy, which includes three-month blind testing cycles, where the datasets and the evaluation code remain private before being publicly released at the end of the cycle, and replaced by a new benchmark, where these are private again.
+- **Dynamic Evaluations**: AraGen Leaderboard implements a dynamic evaluation strategy, which includes three-month blind testing cycles, where the datasets and the evaluation code remain private before being publicly released at the end of the cycle, and replaced by a new benchmark, where these are private again.

-- **Arabic Evaluation Dataset**: A meticulously constructed evaluation dataset for Arabic LLM evaluation, combining multi-turn and single-turn scenarios, which tests the model capability across multiple domains and tasks.
+- **Arabic Evaluation Dataset**: AraGen Benchmark offers a meticulously constructed evaluation dataset for Arabic LLM evaluation, combining multi-turn and single-turn scenarios, which tests the model capability across multiple domains and tasks.

 We believe that AraGen addresses persistent issues of data contamination with its dynamic evaluation approach, preserving the benchmark's integrity.
 It also serves as the first application of a scalable, language-agnostic framework for a nuanced and fair model assessment, which represents an important effort in understanding LLM performance across diverse linguistic contexts and sets a new standard for comprehensive model benchmarking.